tstelzer/workers-guide-to-fp-in-ts/posts/index.md

 title: Introduction
 ---

-## you are
+## you

-- being forced into functional programming by their coworkers
-- seeks a practical introduction to FP without the math stuff
+- seek a practical introduction to FP without the math
-- wants to learn fp-ts and typed functional programming in typescript
+- want to learn typed functional programming in typescript
+- want to learn fp-ts
+- are being forced into functional programming by your coworkers
+- are forcing your coworkers into functional programming, and need a guide to send them off to

 ## what you'll learn

-- solving problems in a functional style
+- solving problems in a typed, functional style
-- introduce to the fp-ts ecosystem
+- introduction to the fp-ts ecosystem
+- functional programming design thinking
 - learning fundamental functional programming concepts:
     - pure functions
     - immutability